 What happened

 A training mission involving a Sherpa departed from Fort Rucker-Cairns AAF with the intention of testing the aircraft in a specific configuration.
 The flight was manned by three crew members.
-Approximately two hours and 45 minutes after takeoff, while the aircraft was cruising at 5,336 feet, the flight encountered significant instability.
-The aircraft experienced a series of oscillations, rolling to a right-hand angle of 12° followed by a left-hand angle of 35°.
+Approximately two hours and 45 minutes after takeoff, while cruising at an altitude of 5,336 feet under favorable weather conditions, the aircraft experienced significant instability.
+The plane underwent a series of rolls, first tilting 12 degrees to the right and subsequently reaching a 35-degree angle to the left.

 During this period of instability, the aircraft entered an uncontrolled descent.
-The aircraft eventually impacted an open field situated 4 miles north of Colquitt, where it caught fire.
+It eventually impacted an open field situated roughly 4 miles north of Colquitt, where it caught fire upon impact.
 The accident resulted in three fatalities.
 At the moment control was lost, the aircraft was traveling at a speed of 89 knots.

 Findings

-The crew had been scheduled to perform a simulation of an engine failure at 10,000 feet.
-However, data indicates that the aircraft's speed was decreasing at a rate of approximately one knot per second prior to the onset of instability.
-While the total weight and Center of Gravity (CofG) of the aircraft were confirmed to be within operational limits, the rapid loss of airspeed preceded the loss of control.
+The mission parameters originally required the crew to simulate an engine failure at 10,000 feet.
+However, data indicates that the aircraft's airspeed was decreasing at a rate of approximately one knot per second prior to the onset of instability.
+Despite these issues, investigations confirmed that the total weight and the center of gravity for the aircraft were within established operational limits.
+The specific reason why the stall occurred at 89 knots has not been definitively identified.